rust-lang/rfcs/text/0000-braceless-else-on-braced-expressions.md

 # Summary
 [summary]: #summary

-Make braces around `else` body optional on single expressions that require braces to increase brevity.
+Make braces around an `else` body optional on single expressions that require braces to increase brevity.

 # Motivation